pixel3rr0r/whatsapp_chat_dump/README.md

 # whatsapp_chat_dump
-Let's you view and dump WhatsApp sessions.
+A small script for listing and exporting WhatsApp chat sessions.
+Exporting group chats is not supported (yet).
 This is a personal project and will be extended and optimized in the future.

 ## Important